 Research Considerations

-- Most mechanistic studies are in cell culture or animal models
+- Most mechanistic data comes from cell culture or rodent models

-- Optimal dosing, administration routes, and treatment durations require further characterisation
+- Optimal dosing, administration routes, and treatment durations remain undefined for humans

-- Long-term safety profiles are not established in humans
+- Long-term safety data in humans is absent

 Related Compounds

-- BPC-157 - A pentadecapeptide studied in tissue repair contexts, often discussed alongside TB-500
+- BPC-157 - A pentadecapeptide studied in tissue repair contexts; acts through VEGF and nitric oxide pathways

 - GHK-Cu - A copper peptide with wound healing and collagen synthesis research